haihala/MOS-6502-disassembler/README.md

 Considering how hosting it was not in the assignment I will assume this is fine.
 If it was a concern I would put some work into configuring the nginx to limit inputs, as that seems like a natural place to do that.

+# Performance

+I did some benchmarking and profiling using `criterion` and `cargo-flamegraph` respectively.
+Before I changed anything, disassembling the mega binary took about 3ms.
+After some tweaks I got it down to just above 2ms, but felt the loss in readability was not worth the performance gain considering it should be plenty fast for a web server as is.

+The main culprit for performance issues was repeatedly formating and concatenating strings.
+Perhaps a more centralized strategy would serve it well.
+I don't feel the need to investigate that due to sufficiently good performance as is.
+Disassembling the gigabinary takes about 600ms (110ms on release build).
+If output is piped to /dev/null, it drops to 60ms (25ms on release build).
+The mos-6502 shouldn't even be able to handle a binary of that size, as the offset no longer fits to 16 bits.

 # Levels